PART THREE– Israel to Bernalillo (cont.)

 Some volunteers seemed to be trying to find themselves while hiding from everyone else.

 Artur befriended me.
 He was originally from America (California?), and married Aharon’s daughter, Miriam, a sabra.
 He played guitar and urged me to join him with mine.
-He also took me to a private spot at the Crusader castle at Habonim where he would retire on occasion to be alone and meditate.
+He also took me to a private spot at the ancient ruins of a Crusader castle at Habonim where he would retire on occasion to be alone and meditate.
 It was a personal gesture to show his appreciation of our relationship.

 Marilyn and I paid Jerusalem a visit.
 Of the many places we went to see, the alleged tomb of the Lord was one.
 As we approached, the Lord spoke to Marilyn saying, “Why do you seek the Living among the dead?”
 Surely, why would we?
 We turned around and left.

 In the old city of Jerusalem, I bought some fresh figs from an Arab vendor in his mid-twenties, choosing him because his price was marginally less than that of other market stalls (I didn’t know he was Arab).
 He weighed them on a balance, with his back to me, concealing the scales.
 When it seemed I was getting less than I was supposed to, I asked him to show me the weight on the scale.

 He instantly got angry and spat out, “You are a Jew!
 Are you a Jew?
 You are a Jew!”

 I replied that he could have easily made a mistake, and I just wanted to see the proof of value.
 He was caught at cheating because he had to top up the figs for what he was charging me.

 He was seething – the anger I saw in him was unsettling.
 What I found even more disturbing was that there was no shame or apology on his part for the “error.”
 He was indignant that I questioned his cheating me.